On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

 for all formulas~$\varphi$ and valuations~$v$. \end{theorem}

-\begin{proof} We start by describing how to represent a~generalized model~$\mathfrak A$ in the narrow sense by a~certain generalized model~$\mathfrak U$ in the wide sense.
+\begin{proof} We start by describing how to represent an ultrafilter model~$\mathfrak A$ in the narrow sense by a~certain ultrafilter model~$\mathfrak U$ in the wide sense.
 Let $\scc X$~be the universe of~$\mathfrak A$, and suppose that the universe of~$\mathfrak U$ coincides with~it.
 Now we must identify ultrafilters over the sets $X^{X^n}$ and $\mathcal P(X^n)$ with certain ultrafilters over the sets $(\scc X)^{(\scc X)^n}$ and $\mathcal P((\scc X)^n)$, respectively.
 Let us provide a~more general procedure, which will be referred to as the {\it identification map\/} and denoted by~$i$.

 +1em

 \textbf{\textit{Identification map~$i$.}} For any positive $n<\omega$, discrete spaces $X_1,\ldots,X_n$, compact Hausdorff space~$Y$, and $S\subseteq Y$, we construct the map~$i$ taking ultrafilters over $S^{X_1\times\ldots\times X_n}$ to ultrafilters over $Y^{\scc X_1\times\ldots\times\scc X_n}$: